The Ultimate Guide To Microvideos – Use Cases, Tools and Tips For SaaS

 Do make sure to review your business objectives before deciding whether a microvideo is a good content medium for your SaaS business.
 A microvideo is short and snappy, but those two attributes can be helpful or a hindrance depending on what your aim is.

 If you want to share your video content with users in-app, Userpilot is a great tool for that.
-For example, it would be simple to create a video on a tool like Biteable and then display it in-app for a more engaging user onboarding experience.
+For example, it would be simple to create an onboarding video on a tool like Biteable and then display it in-app for a more engaging user onboarding experience.